Solinea/goldstone-server/docs/HACKING.md

 # Goldstone Server Hacking Guide

-This document explains how to install and run Goldstone Server locally (mostly in docker containers), so you can do code development on the project.
+This explains how to install and run Goldstone Server locally (mostly in docker containers), so you can do code development on the project.
 The instructions assume a Mac OS X Yosemite development environment with [homebrew](http://brew.sh/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed.

 [TOC]